Mrtbstl/multi-camera-person-detection/README.md

+> **IMPORTANT NOTE:** Although the initial plan included GStreamer, it was excluded after repeated compatibility issues on macOS.
+Instead, we implemented a fully working Flask-based MJPEG stream server, which still delivers the required functionality.

 # Multi-Camera Real-Time Face Detection Platform
 This project implements a real-time video analytics and streaming system that detects faces from two simultaneous camera inputs and displays annotated video feeds along with detection metrics through a web interface and REST API.

 ---